jenschlot/IBM-Bluemix-DevOps-Documentation/help/howto/gitclient/index.md

 ### Install the Rational Team Concert plug-in
 ---

-**Before you begin**: Rational Team Concert 5.0 and later require Eclipse 4.3.2.
-If you do not have Eclipse installed, download and install the [IBM Development Package for Eclipse](http://www.ibm.com/developerworks/java/jdk/) from ibm.com.
+**Before you begin**: Rational Team Concert 5.0 and later require Eclipse 4.3.2, and Eclipse requires Java 1.7.
+**Note**: If you do not have Eclipse installed and want tools for Java development, download and install the [Java EE IDE for Eclipse](http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/keplersr2) from eclipse.org.

 1. In Eclipse, click **Help > Install New Software**